-Ron Werner and Mark Molinsky
+Ron Werner and Marc Molinsky

 Today in The Lounge, Nick chats with Ron Werner of HW Home.
 A native of Chicago, Ron began his professional career as a stockbroker prior to opening a series of home furnishing store.
-Next, Nick sits down with Mark Molinsky of Designer Advantage for a fascinating conversation about his years of working with designers, as well as current industry trends and billing best practices.
+Next, Nick sits down with Marc Molinsky of Designer Advantage for a fascinating conversation about his years of working with designers, as well as current industry trends and billing best practices.

 Ron is an interior designer based in Boulder, Colorado, who has had a fascinating journey from stockbroker to interior designer.